HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-TaskForPatient-intro.md

 ### Purpose
-This profile is used to pass a Task authored by a Practitioner or Organization (.requester field) targetting an Patient or Related Person (.owner field) to the individual.
+This profile is used to pass a Task authored by a Practitioner or Organization (.requester field) targeting an Patient or Related Person (.owner field) to the individual.
 These input fields are required.
 The .output is used to return a response appropriate to the requested Task code.

 ### Usage